U.S. Press Freedom Tracker

 November 29, 2019

 On Nov.
-29, four days after Reveal from The Center for Investigative Reporting published a lengthy investigative piece into injuries at Amazon's warehouses, the general counsel for Indiana Governor Eric Holcomb sent the news organization a cease-and-desist letter demanding the story be retracted.
-The Indianapolis Star, which republished the Reveal investigation in two parts, also received a cease-and-desist letter from the governor.
+29, four days after Reveal from The Center for Investigative Reporting published a lengthy investigative piece into injuries at Amazon's warehouses, the general counsel for Indiana Governor Eric Holcomb sent the news organization a cease and desist letter demanding the story be retracted.
+The Indianapolis Star, which republished the Reveal investigation in two parts, also received a cease and desist letter from the governor.

 The Reveal investigation — which looked at injury records for 23 of Amazon's 110 fulfillment centers — alleges that Holcomb personally intervened in the Indiana Occupational Safety and Health Administration investigation into the death of an Amazon worker who had been crushed by a forklift.
 Indiana was vying for Amazon's HQ2 at the time.